InnerSourceCommons/InnerSourceLearningPath/meetings/roles.md

   * Link to the agenda document where the notes are located.
   * Chatham House Rule disclaimer.
   * Copy/pasted notes from the agenda document.
-* [ ] Possibly update the invite with new participants emails.

 ### Tips